Megidd/jewelry-personalization/6_specs_for_3D_logic.md

 # UI

 A minimal UI to take inputs and display the output would be great to test and evaluate the reliability of the logic.

+## HTML, CSS, and JavaScript

+The minimal UI can be a simple HTML/CSS file.
+The file would make use of the JavaScript code and libraries like ThreeJS to handle the 3D processing.

+# Data format

+Any data format might be picked up.
+Like:

+* Data buffers provided by the libraries employed.
+* STL ASCII file format.
+* Any other data format.

+Readability and reliability will be preserved.

+# Manufacturing constraints

+For now, the manufacturing constraints are ignored, like:

+* SLA 3D print constraints
+* Metal casting constraints

+Currently, we just focus on aesthetics and user preference.